 CHANG: How does that compare to an NHL game?

 STRANG: Ten thousand to anywhere upwards of, you know, almost 20,000.
-So it really is why some human beings sense like there would need to be NHL backing to provide it some form of stability – at the least within the early going – after which also to commit assets and expand it at a grassroots degree and generate interest among, youth hockey gamers to get this thing surely rolling to the factor where it could preserve itself.
+So it is why some human beings sense that there would need to be NHL backing to provide it some form of stability – at the least within the early going – after which also to commit assets and expand it at a grassroots degree and generate interest among, youth hockey gamers to get this thing surely rolling to the factor where it could preserve itself.